topsuplove1122/noogle-magisk/README.md

 :--- | ---
-LSPosed + FakeGapps | Both official and from JingMatrix Play Integrity Fix | Requires installing user updates Store updates | Installing user updates from F-Droid repo
+LSPosed + FakeGapps | Both official and from JingMatrix Play Integrity Fix | Requires installing user updates User updates | Installing microG updates from F-Droid repo

 ### Devices
 The module was tested on: